Sorakamol Annette Prapasiri (she, her, hers)

 Joel F. Barber (he, him, his)

-Joel F. Barber is the principal of Eurasia Advisors, offering finance, strategy and business development advisory services to firms in Russia and the Commonwealth of Independent States, with a focus on technology, aviation and aerospace industries.
-Barber grew up in Los Alamos, New Mexico and now splits his time between Moscow and London.
-He received his MBA from Harvard University’s Graduate School of Business Administration and an MS in Aeronautics and Astronautics from MIT.
+Joel Barber is the founding principal of Eurasia Capital Limited, which invests in and provides financial, strategy and business development advice to firms in the region, focusing on technology and aviation industries.
+Joel grew up in Los Alamos and now splits his time between London and Santa Fe.
+He received his MBA from Harvard Business School and his MS in Aeronautics and Astronautics from MIT.